 - In Batman: Arkham Asylum, we learn that The Joker discovered that one of the doctors had plans to create a Venom-variant using Arkham inmates as test subjects- supported by the Ax-Crazy Knight Templar Warden-, and using a Secret Identity agreed to fund her project with his secret stash of millions of dollars.
 He later escapes solely to trap Batman inside while Harley Quinn stages a takeover (with the help of at least one corrupt guard), but by that point you might as well say he was running the Asylum before the events of the game even took place.
 And the people in charge didn't even know it.

-- BioShock 2: Sofia Lamb, First-Rate Magnificent Bitch that she is, not only planned her jail-sentence and the circumstances that led to it, but did so specifically because it was everything she needed when she needed it, being the perfect place for a Dark Messiah Villain with Good Publicity to expand The Rapture Family during the city's descent into madness.
+- BioShock 2: Sofia Lamb, First-Rate Bitch that she is, not only planned her jail-sentence and the circumstances that led to it, but did so specifically because it was everything she needed when she needed it, being the perfect place for a Dark Messiah Villain with Good Publicity to expand The Rapture Family during the city's descent into madness.
 The fact that it wasn't a Cardboard Prison made it the perfect place for a Supervillain Lair: what's better than a tightly-guarded, easily-forgotten fortress full of potential Mooks to help her retake the city After the End?

 - In one episode of Justice League, Batman allowed himself to be captured by the Injustice Gang; he feigned helplessness in order to manipulate one of the Gang's members.
 He later revealed he could have escaped at any time, but if he did he wouldn't have had a resource "on the inside".
 In fact Joker was the only member to flat out state they should just shoot him when they had the chance.

 - The pilot episode of Darkwing Duck had its major villain, Taurus Bulba, running his operation from a prison.
 He could escape at anytime and he chose to remain in prison because he felt that it was the perfect hideout for him, despite constantly having to deal with an annoying warden.
 He even had his cell converted into an office, complete with outside phone line, and he can press a button to transform it back into a prison cell whenever the warden comes along.

 - In Gargoyles, David Xanatos spends a few of the early post-pilot episodes in prison for a Possession of Stolen Goods charge.
 It doesn't stop him from having the Manhattan Clan repeatedly attacked while he sits tight to run out his jail term for that relatively minor charge.